 Maitland Chambers run a one-off 'advocacy competition' specifically for City GDL students early in the academic year.
 Entrants must submit a brief skeleton argument on a problem set by Chambers.
 The four best entrants go through to the final and moot in front of a High Court Judge.
 Crown Office Chambers hold a competition just for City students across all academic programmes.
 Places are allocated on a first-come-first-serve basis.
 There are three rounds which run over three successive weeks.

-City also enters five national external mooting competitions:
+City also enters several national external mooting competitions:

 Teams are chosen on the basis of skeleton arguments on moot problems which are sent around in the first term.
 Teams of two will generally be selected for each competition.
 Depending on who you draw, these competitions can involve travel to far off corners of the UK (City will cough up the train fare).
 The early rounds are generally judged by barristers or academics and the finals are judged by High Court or Crown Court judges.